 Bernard: That’s what I said [laughs].
 Chuck and I didn’t know each other, but we had many close friends in common.
 I called him up and asked him if he would rap over the same song for ‘The Bura’, and he said, “Sure Bernard, send me the track”.
 I sent him the track, he sent it back with his part, and I’m still smiling.
 He killed it.

-RF: In addition to your solo records and all the studio work, you’ve been a full fledged member of some critically acclaimed bands as well, like Nicklebag and Tackhead.
+Robert: In addition to your solo records and all the studio work, you’ve been a full-fledged member of some critically acclaimed bands as well, like Nicklebag and Tackhead.

 Bernard: Nicklebag I did with the great guitarist, Stevie Salas.
 We were strong.
 That was probably my best project as a frontman.
 Tackhead actually had a record deal, which caused me to move to London.
 We had incredible players in that band, and were a little ahead of our time.
 Unfortunately, the same year that our label signed us, they also signed Wilson Phillips and the Teenage Mutant Ninja Turtles.